FCC Action on Wireless MicrophonesIn This Section

 On Thursday, July 13, 2017, the Federal Communications Commission (FCC) voted to revise and clarify rules for wireless microphone operations in the TV broadcast spectrum.
 The proposed action would permit “certain qualifying theatre, music, performing arts organizations, and similar organizations” to obtain Part 74 licenses that would allow them to register their frequencies in a database that would provide interference protection based on the applicant’s demonstrated need and requisite professional ability to operate in the bands, even if they routinely use fewer than 50 wireless microphones.

-In response to the Further Notice of Proposed Rulemaking, the League has joined in submitting comments, as part of the Performing Arts Wireless Microphone Working Group, in support of expanding eligibility for Part 74 licenses, In the coming weeks, the Performing Arts Alliance and its Member Organizations will seek Comments from the field to amplify this request and better inform the FCC about wireless device usage by the performing arts throughout the country.
+In response to the Further Notice of Proposed Rulemaking, the League has joined in submitting comments (PDF), as part of the Performing Arts Wireless Microphone Working Group, in support of expanding eligibility for Part 74 licenses, In the coming weeks, the Performing Arts Alliance and its Member Organizations will seek Comments from the field to amplify this request and better inform the FCC about wireless device usage by the performing arts throughout the country.
 Please stay tuned for action needed soon!
-You can read the full announcement about the FCC's proposal here on its website, and keep up to date on all electronic media policy action here.
+Keep up to date on all electronic media policy action here.

 BACKGROUND: For 35 years, wireless microphone technology has facilitated users’ unrestricted on-stage movement and helped to create sophisticated sound.
 Nonprofit performing arts organizations and schools have relied on this equipment, which currently operates within the “white space” frequencies between broadcast channels of the television band.
 Wireless systems are also integral to backstage communications used by stagehands—interference to these backstage communications could compromise the safety of performers, technicians, and audiences.
 Many sound systems for hearing-impaired patrons also rely on wireless technology operating in these white spaces.